marcelcastrobr/AWS_solution_architect/networking/VPC.markdown

     - Automatically assigned a public ip address
     - You need to remember to update your route table
     - No need to disable source/destination checks.

+# AWS Global Accelerator
+Direct traffic to optimal endpoints over AWS network.
+By default, global accelerator provides you two static IP addressed that you associate with your accelerator.
+The componnets are: static ip addresses, accelerator, DNS name, network zone, listener, endpoint group and endpoint.

+# Transit Gateway
+- Simplify your network topology.
+- Operates in a hub-and-spoke model.
+- Can use accross multiple AWS accounts using RAM (Resource Access Manager)
+- Use route tables to limit how VPC talk to one another.

+# VPN CloudHub
+- Allow users to connected to a single private gateway.
+- Hub-and-spoke model.
+- Operates over the public internet, but traffic is encrypted.

+# VPC cost optimization
+Free:
+- Traffic in to VPC is free.
+- Traffic within same AZ using private IP addresses is free.
+Cost:
+- Traffic accross AZ has costs (1 cent per GB)
+- Traffic outside AZ (traversing internet) twice more expensive. ( 2 cents per GB)
+- Traffic between AZ withing different VPCs also costs.